COSC 660 Principles of School Counseling

 Discussions are collaborative learning experiences.
 Therefore, participation in two Discussions is critical to evaluating the mastery of the learning objectives for this course; by demonstrating understanding and the ability to apply knowledge gleaned from course texts, lecture presentations, and assigned research articles.
 For each discussion, the original thread must be at least 500 words and no more than 550.
 Each thread must include at least 1 scholarly citation.
 There must also be at least one reply to another student’s thread with a minimum of 250 words and a maximum of 300 words.
 All citations for the discussions must be included in APA format.
 (CLO: A, B, C, D, E, F, G, H, I)

-Each student will design a hypothetical school counseling brochure using template provided, which will inform all stakeholders of the mission and objectives of their school counseling program and the academic, career, and social/emotional services provided to all students.
-Brochure will provide Beliefs, Vision, and Mission Statements.
-Students will include a statement, which advocates for the school counseling profession itself as well as an outline of strategies that are used to promote equity in students’ achievement and college access.
-A specific, research supported peer-intervention program will be identified as part of the school counseling services/interventions provided.
+Each student will design a hypothetical school counseling brochure using the template provided, which will inform all stakeholders how the school counseling program supports the mission/vision of the school, and the academic, career, and social/emotional services provided to all students.
+The student will include a statement that advocates for the school counseling profession itself, as well as an outline of strategies that are used to promote equity in students’ achievement and college access.
+A specific, research-supported peer-intervention program will be identified as part of the school counseling services/interventions provided.

 Quiz: Dispositions Reflection